This post is sponsored by Stubb’s Legendary BAR-B-Q. All opinions are my own.

 It’s also the reason that this is pretty much the only store-bought BBQ sauce that’s ever crossed our threshold.

-I worked with Stubb’s using many of their sauces, rubs and condiments last year!
+I worked with Stubb’s using many of their sauces, rubs and condiments last year and the flavors are phenomenal!

 I can tell you, that my husband gets very excited when he sees a delivery marked Stubb’s.